President Truman signs the Women's Armed Forces Inegration Act of 1948

 The Significance of June 12th for Women Who Served in the Military

 In recent years, June 12th has unofficially become Women Veterans Day in the United States.
 There is a fierce debate in the Veteran community this time each year—even among women Veterans.
-Should there should be a separate day recognizing women who served in the military?
+Should there be a separate day recognizing women who served in the military?

 A HUGE MILESTONE

-First, June 12th is hugely significant for women in the military.
+First, June 12th is tremendously significant for women in the military.
 It marks the day in 1948 when President Truman signed the Women’s Armed Forces Integration Act.
-(This is 173 years after America’s first military branch was established.)
+(This was 173 years after America’s first military branch was established.)
 For the first time, women were granted permanent status as members of the Armed Forces.
-This meant we were allowed to do jobs beyond nursing, and not just during times of war.
-Although there would still be severe restrictions and clear double standards placed on our service for decades to come, it was a HUGE step forward for women in the military.
+This meant we were allowed to do jobs beyond nursing or clerical, and not just during times of war.

 ROOM FOR IMPROVEMENT